 Dr Asa Roast

-- Position: Teaching Fellow in Human Geography
+- Position: Lecturer in Urban Geography

 - Areas of expertise: urban geography; china studies; informality; urban peripheries; housing; urban theory; urban planning; urban imaginaries; ethnography; displacement